catswetel/cats-maps/README.md

 * https://onlinewardleymaps.com/ (just copy and paste the map source code).

 The source code for these maps is full of comments to help you get to know Cat and understand her thought process.

+Wondering where to start?
+Try the investments.owm map, then move on to the scenarios, if needed.